awsdocs/amazon-ec2-user-guide/doc_source/how-dedicated-hosts-work.md

 ## Tagging Dedicated Hosts<a name="dedicated-hosts-tagging"></a>

-You can assign custom tags to your Dedicated Hosts to categorize them in different ways, for example, by purpose, owner, or environment\.
+You can assign custom tags to your existing Dedicated Hosts to categorize them in different ways, for example, by purpose, owner, or environment\.
 This helps you to quickly find a specific Dedicated Host based on the custom tags that you've assigned\.
 Dedicated Host tags can also be used for cost allocation tracking\.

+You can also apply tags to Dedicated Hosts at the time of creation\.
+For more information, see [Allocating Dedicated Hosts](#dedicated-hosts-allocating)\.

-You can only tag a Dedicated Host using the command line tools\.
+You can tag a Dedicated Host using the Amazon EC2 console and command line tools\.

+**To tag a Dedicated Host using the console**

+1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

+1. In the navigation pane, choose **Dedicated Hosts**\.

+1. Select the Dedicated Host to tag and choose **Tags**\.

+1. Choose **Add/Edit Tags**\.

+1. In the **Add/Edit Tags** dialog box, choose **Create Tag**, and then specify the key and value for the tag\.

+1. \(Optional\) Choose **Create Tag** to add additional tags to the Dedicated Host\.

+1. Choose **Save**\.

 **To tag a Dedicated Host using the command line**